Following the Money: Managing Risk, Investigating Fraud, and Preventing Loss

 By applying research methods, organizational theories, and management practices to issues like economic crime, legal issues, internet security, and fraud analysis, you’ll explore the ways financial crime experts work within private industry, government, and law enforcement.Explore Courses

 This 36-credit program costs $880 per credit hour.
-Utica College is dedicated to making an advanced education accessible and affordable and offers many avenues for financial aid.Learn More
+Utica University is dedicated to making an advanced education accessible and affordable and offers many avenues for financial aid.Learn More

 Faculty Spotlight: Learn from Industry Leaders

 Our distinguished faculty have held high-level fraud management positions in the financial services industry and will share their extensive experience in risk analysis, fraud control implementation and investigations.
 Having worked with Utica University’s Center for Identity Management and Information Protection, as well as organizations like the National White Collar Crime Center and the New York Clearing House Check Fraud Committee, faculty members offer tremendous first-hand insights.